drclcomputers/Kilonova-CLI/README.md

 ## Installation

-To install Kilonova-CLI, ensure you have [Go](https://golang.org/dl/) installed on your system.
+To install Kilonova-CLI, ensure you have [Go 1.24.1](https://golang.org/dl/) installed on your system.
 Then, run:

 ```sh
 git clone https://github.com/drclcomputers/Kilonova-CLI